epan547/warmup_project/README.md

 Our script for navigating the neato towards a given target point in the global reference frame utlizes odometry data.
 By subscribing to the neato's `/odom` topic we can find the position and angle of the neato relative to the world’s coordinate frame.
 This is enough information to set an arbitrary target in space, and navigate towards it.

-The orientation of the neato was difficult to get from odometry, and when we did, it was in a coordinate frame 180 degrees rotated from the world frame, and in the reverse direction.
-We fixed this with the following line:
+In order to get the orientation of the neato in the global reference frame, we used the odometry orientation data `msg.pose.pose.orientation`, and converted it from quaternion to euler, for simplicity of calculations.
+By printing these values, we discovered that the orientation coordinate frame is 180 degrees rotated from the world frame.
+We fixed this by simply subtracting the odom orientation angle value from 180 degrees:
   `self.rotation = 180 -             math.degrees(euler_from_quaternion([msg.pose.pose.orientation.w,msg.pose.pose.orientation.x,msg.pose.pose.orientation.y,msg.pose.pose.orientation.z])[0])`

-To get the distance from the neato to a target, which for the purposes of this script was always the origin, we used pythagoras:
-  `self.linear_error = math.sqrt(self.x**2 + self.y**2)`
-To find the angle between the neato’s position and the origin, we used tan2, a python function which accounts for the limited range of the tangent function.
+To find the angle between the neato’s position and the origin, we used `math.atan2()`, a python function which accounts for the limited range of the arc-tangent function.
+We added 180 to that angle so that this heading would point in the direction that the neato should travel to get to the target, instead of from target to neato.
-   `self.vector_to_target = 180 + int(math.degrees(math.atan(self.y/self.x)))
+   `self.vector_to_target = 180 + int(math.degrees(math.atan2(self.y,self.x)))
        if self.vector_to_target > 360:
            self.vector_to_target = self.vector_to_target - 360`
-We added 180 to that angle so that our subtraction to find the error would work out more nicely.

-Finally,
+Finally,to calculate the difference between the neato's heading and the heading that would direct it towards the target, we used simple subtraction of these two angles.
+The resulting 'angular error' is what we input to proportional control, to get the neato's angular velocity:
   `self.angular_error = -(self.rotation - self.vector_to_target)`

-Gives us the difference between the current angle between the neato’s heading and the heading that would take it directly to the target.
+To calculate the distance from the neato to the target point, we first calculated the difference between the neato's and the target's current x and y positions:
+   `diff_x = self.target_x - global_x
+    diff_y = self.target_y - global_y`

+Next, we used the pythagorean theorem, to get the actual distance between the neato and its target.
+This 'linear error' is what we input to proportional control, to calculate the neato's linear velocity:
+  `self.linear_error = math.sqrt((diff_x**2) + (diff_y**2))`

-Like with the person following code, we put this angular error and a linear error into two proportional controllers and were pleasantly surprised by the performance.
+Similarly to the person following code, we put this angular error and a linear error into two proportional controllers and were pleasantly surprised by the performance.

+In order to integrate these two functionalities, our plan was to use the target heading to influence the gaussian-filtered data that the neato uses to avoid obstacles.
+If the neato is using this data to identify the maximum point (farthest away), and the target angle's distance is increased by a sizeable amount, then the neato should navigate towards the target, unless an obstacle is in its way, subtracting from the gaussian curve, and causing the neato to steer away.

 ## Finite State Behavior

-In our finite state controller, we made a class for the neato which encapsulates multiple behaviors.
+In our finite state controller, we created a class for the neato which encapsulates multiple behaviors.
 On each interaction of the loop, it checks a parameter called self.state, which tells it which behavior to follow.
 Each behavior is a separate function.
 The included behaviors are teleop, go to origin, and drive in square.
 It begins in teleop by default, and returns to it when it completes the other two behaviors, as shown in the diagram:

 ![finite-state-diagram](https://github.com/epan547/warmup_project/blob/master/media/rsz_finite_state_diagram.jpg)